CodeTriangle/fslc-presentations/ssh/slides.md

 * `confetty` or `confetty fireworks`: confetti and fireworks
 * Play a game; there's `adventure`, `boggle`, `hack`, `tetris`, `hangman` and more.

-If some of these graphical applications don't work,
+If some of these terminal applications don't work,
 try:

 ```bash